 - drive a wedge between free people of color and enslaved blacks;

-- isolate people of colour and enslaved blacks from poor whites; and
+- isolate people of color and enslaved blacks from poor whites; and

-Bacon’s Rebellion was followed by a series of tobacco revolts.
-Once these smaller revolts were suppressed, the Establishment instigated a series of progroms to ensure social control.
-Front and centre were policies and codes that controlled poor whites and black servants, and slaves.
+A series of tobacco revolts followed Bacon’s Rebellion.
+Once these smaller revolts were suppressed, the Establishment instigated a series of pogroms to ensure social control.
+Front and center were policies and codes that controlled poor whites and black servants as well as slaves.

-This is the genesis of the slave codes that were passed in the decades after the rebellion.
+The aftermath of Bacon’s Rebellion is the genesis of the slave codes that were passed in the decades after the rebellion.
 These slave codes codified the system of slavery.
 In doing so, the codes made the status of ‘slave’ a life sentence.
 It was a system that saved the worst penalties and punishments for blacks.
-This dichotomy in how people were treated, built an unequal structure of racial slavery where black labor were slaves while white laborers were not slaves, was bound to cause resentment amongst blacks with regards to the lighter punishments meted out to their former comrades and allies.
-It instilled a fear amongst the poor whites that they could suffer the same fate of harsh treatment that was meted out to blacks.
+This dichotomy in how people were treated built an unequal structure of racial slavery where black labor were slaves while white laborers were not slaves.
+This inequality was bound to cause resentment among blacks concerning the lighter punishments meted out to their former comrades and allies.
+It instilled fear among the poor whites that they could suffer the same fate of harsh treatment that was meted out to blacks.

-This was the beginnings of institutionalized racism: a system based on the unequal treatment of whites and blacks who shared very similar circumstances.
+This was the beginning of institutionalized racism: a system based on the unequal treatment of whites and blacks who shared very similar circumstances.

 It did not end there.
-Once whites and blacks were divided, the next item on the agenda was dividing the non-English poor whites who largely came from Irish, Scottish, and German backgrounds.
-The Establishment picked the Irish off first; re-igniting prejudices against them for their Catholicism.
+Once whites and blacks were divided, the next item on the agenda was separating the non-English poor whites who mainly came from Irish, Scottish, and German backgrounds.
+The Establishment picked the Irish off first, re-igniting prejudices against them for their Catholicism.
 Anti-Irish propaganda portrayed them as unthinking brutes, animals, and rutting primates.

 How effective was this practice of divide and conquer?
 Just tune in to CNN, Fox News, or MSNBC.
 Read a newspaper.
 Or look at the race memes that flood social media.
 Virginia’s colonial elite would be quite pleased to see the systems they put into play in the 17th Century didn’t merely survive – they have flourished.
 Take a look at how these memes have been adapted for every new immigrant culture that arrives on America’s shores.

 Knowing what I know now, I have two fundamental questions.
 The first is what would America look like today had Nathaniel Bacon lived and succeeded in his aim?
-That question can’t be answered.
+Ther is no answer to that question.
 I can see his vision, however.

-The second is whether or not America can still achieve that vision, through non-violent means of course.
-In order for a nation of people to see that they have been played, in the most cynical and vicious way possible, they first have to recognize that they have been played.
+The second is whether or not America can still achieve that vision through non-violent means, of course.
+For a nation of people to see that they have been played, most cynically and viciously, they first have to recognize that they have been played.
 They have to grasp how they have been played, and why they have been played.

 Then, and only then, can a system used to divide and conquer finally be dismantled.